 Although our syllabus didn’t make it to the International Booker Prize shortlist, we know many other great texts that didn’t.
 Go read it, it will help you get the most out of the masterclass.

 Please install the required software, R and RStudio, as it takes up precious time, things can go wrong (more precious time), and some computers might have restrictions (even more precious time).
 Let us know immediately if you come across any issues, and we’ll make sure to help you fix it in time.
+If it’s already installed, make sure you’re running the most recent versions.

 Ready?
 Follow these instructions to setup R and RStudio.
 For now, skip the last part (installing the tidyverse package).